akamming/esp_domoticz_opentherm_handler/README.md

 ## Functionality
 Basically a HTTP and MQTT wrapper around https://github.com/ihormelnyk/opentherm_library:
 - The firmware sets up a connection with the boiler
-- And then boiler can be controlled using HTTP, MQTT or the builtin UI (can be reached on http://domesphelper or http://<IP adress of device> )
+- And then boiler can be controlled using HTTP, MQTT or the builtin UI (http://domesphelper or http://IP_adress_of_device)

 ### Supported HTTP commands:
 Controlling the boiler commands: